LKPcode/CITELY.AI/README.md

 Working on Citely.ai was an enriching experience that deepened my understanding of Large Language Models, including their potential and limitations.
 Developing the platform from the ground up allowed me to acquire substantial expertise in full-stack application development and API integration.

 The JavaScript engineering elements, such as creating the chat interface and integrating a PDF viewer, posed significant challenges but were also the most engaging parts of the project.
 I delved into various libraries and tools to construct these features from scratch.

 The citely.ai landing page was also developed by me using NextJS and TailwindCSS.
 The landing page is hosted on Namecheap and can be accessed [here](citely.ai).

 The experience of working on a real-world project with a clear goal and timeline was invaluable for my professional growth.

 The development of the platform is ongoing, with numerous possibilities for adding features that could further enhance its utility for researchers and students.
+The LLM pipeline is not contained in this codebase as it is closed source as of now.